justin2004/weblog/DRAFTS/fused_edges/README.md

 I can put a billion triples in a triplestore on my laptop and query durations will probably be acceptable.
 If I put 100 billion triples on my laptop query durations might not be acceptable.
 Still I think I would rather consider partitioning the data and using SPARQL query federation rather than fusing edges together to reduce resource requirements.
-I say that because I reach for semantic web technologies when I think radical data interopability and serendipity would be valuable.
+I say that because I reach for semantic web technologies when I think radical data interoperability and serendipity would be valuable.

 Fused edges and radical data interoperability don't go together.
 Fused edges are about the use cases you currently know about and the data you currently have.